-Implemen Deviations from
+1 Implemen Deviations from

-"Sustainable Development

-Evaluation Item Yes NT.
-A 1 4 us at Espain ation Best Practice Principles for

-NO ADSI ract Explanation TWSE/TPEx Listed

-Companies" and Reasons

-Internal control and compliance

-with the law
+Evaluation Item Yes No - Abstract Explanation

-Corporate Strengthening the functions of

-governance directors and implementing the

-governance responsibilities of directors
+Corporate governance Internal control and compliance with the law Strengthening the functions of directors and implementing the responsibilities of directors

-Communication with
+Communication with stakeholders

-stakeholders

-Information security

-Operating risks and financial position(Note)
+Operating

-(Note) Including an analysis of the various types of risks
+(Note) Including a

 required to

-guidelines and an assessment of the risks

-- pany's major operating activities
+preparation guidelines and an assessment of the risks of the Company's major operating activities

-ent: Each business execution unit
+2. Risk assessm ent: Each business execution unit

-risks within the company's risk

-t scope, analyzes and identifies
+risks within the company's risk at scope, analyzes and identifies

 ses their impact on the company,

-ites countermeasures as the basis
+- ites countermeasures as the basis

-for risk man •
+for risk man

-and monitoring:

-e risk of each unit's daily operation

-ties, and the risk control is

-ited by each responsible unit.

-/ tical cross-departmental crisis

-ents, the Risk Management Team

-Will C conduct cross-departmental risk

-Implementation Status Deviations from

-Evaluation Item "Sustainable Development Best Practice Principles for

-Evaluation item Yes No Abstract Explanation TWSE/TPEx Listed

-Companies" and Reasons

-assessment, identify feasible strategies

-for preventing crisis incidents, and

-formulate treatment procedures and

-recovery plans based on the crisis

-incidents.

-4. Risk communication:
+3. Risk control

 (1).
-In addition to disclosing relevant

-information in accordance with the

-regulations of the competent

-authorities, the Company also discloses

-risk management-related information in

-its annual report and on its website.
+It is the

+activi

+executed by each responsible unit.

 (2).
-The top executive of the Sustainable

-Development Committee or his or her

-designee will report to the Board of

-Directors on the operation and

-implementation of risk management on

-a regular basis each year.

-4. The scope of the disclosure covers the company's

-sustainable development performance in its main

-locations between June 2022 and May 2023.
-The

-risk assessment boundary is mainly based on the

-Company (Taiwan), and overseas subsidiaries are

-included in the scope when appropriate based on

-the relevance to the operating business and the

-degree of impact on major themes.
+For critical cross-departmental crisis

+ents, the Risk Management Team conduct cross-departmental risk

+Implementation Status Deviations from Evaluation Item No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons assessment, identify feasible strategies for preventing crisis incidents, and formulate treatment procedures and recovery plans based on the crisis incidents.
+4. Risk communication: (1).
+In addition to disclosing relevant information in accordance with the regulations of the competent authorities, the Company also discloses risk management-related information in its annual report and on its website.
+(2).
+The top executive of the Sustainable Development Committee or his or her designee will report to the Board of Directors on the operation and implementation of risk management on a regular basis each year.
+4. The scope of the disclosure covers the company's sustainable development performance in its main locations between June 2023 and May 2024.
+The risk assessment boundary is mainly based on the Company (Taiwan), and overseas subsidiaries are included in the scope when appropriate based on the relevance to the operating business and the degree of impact on major themes.

 Implementation Status Deviations from Evaluation Item Yes No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons 5.
 Based on the assessed risks, relevant risk management policies or strategies will be formulated.
-Please refer to pages 70-72 of this annual report for the relevant assessment.
-3. Development of sustainable environment - 3.1 Does the company establish proper environmental management systems based on the characteristics of its industries?
-The company has obtained ISO9001/TL9000 certification and complies with WEEE and RoHS environmental protection requirements.
+Please refer to pages 80-82 of this annual report for the relevant assessment.
+3. Development of sustainable environment 3.1 Does the company establish proper environmental management systems based on the characteristics of its industries?
+The company has obtained ISO9001/TL9000 and R6.3/R5.7(H) certification and complies with WEEE, RoHS, REACH and CMRT environmental protection requirements.
 The products sold meet energy efficiency, safety regulations, and electromagnetic compatibility standards.
 The company continues to undergo third-party verification and conducts annual greenhouse gas inventories in accordance with ISO14064-1 standards to track emissions reductions and publicly disclose the results on our company website.
-Compliant 3.2 Does the company endeavor to utilize all resources more efficiently and use renewable materials which have low impact on the environment? √ The company is committed to advancing the concept of green energy in product research and development, production, and sales, and improving the utilization efficiency of various resources to achieve optimal use of raw materials and minimize environmental impact.
-For example, production materials comply with WEEE and RoHS environmental protection requirements, product designs meet the latest energy efficiency standards and various international regulations, recycled materials are Compliant
+Additionally, the company has obtained grade-B total score on the CDP climate change platform, but also signed to join Science Based Targets initiative (SBTi) and became a supporter for the climate-related financial disclosures.
+Compliant 3.2 Does the company endeavor to utilize ✓ Compliant all resources more efficiently and use green energy in product research and development, renewable materials which have low production, and sales, and improving the utilization impact on the environment? efficiency of various resources to achieve optimal use of raw materials and minimize environmental impact.
+For